 Nothing says “normalcy” like a giant maritime hospital floating in New York Harbor, ready with 1,000 beds to ease the workload of the city’s health care system, which could become overtaxed should the coronavirus continue to spread.
 And it likely will.

 The last time the ship, dubbed the USNS Comfort, was sent to New York by the federal government, the twin towers had just fallen.
-While the atmosphere in coronavirus New York is a different species than that which followed the September 11th attacks, it is nonetheless eerie, the prevailing emotion one of fearful apprehension.
+While the atmosphere in coronavirus-era New York isn’t quite comparable to what followed the September 11th attacks, it is nonetheless eerie, the prevailing emotion one of fearful apprehension.

 The Comfort, equipped with 12 operating rooms, 1,200 doctors, nurses and other staff, hasn’t yet sank its mammoth anchor here; it won’t set sail until staffing and maintenance is complete in its home harbor of Norfolk, Virginia.
 Furthermore, it won’t treat coronavirus patients, but instead the potential overflow of non-coronavirus patients.
 According to Governor Cuomo, the ship should arrive mid-April.

 A sister ship, dubbed the USNS Mercy, is also being prepped for emergency medical service; when ready, it’ll be sent to a harbor in Los Angeles.

 “The deployment of the USNS Comfort to New York,” said Cuomo, “is an extraordinary but necessary step to help ensure our state has the capacity to handle an influx of patients with COVID-19 and continue our efforts to contain the virus.”